 It is no longer enough just to have the right technology.
 Global overcapacity and merciless competition are forcing metals producers to continuously optimize operations and slash costs at every step of the value-added production chain.
-Karl Purkarthofer, who recently became head of the Metallurgical Services Business of Primetals Technologies, discusses not only how traditional plant services can be taken to the next level of quality, but also how breathtaking IT advances and the tremendous strides made in data analytics will radically transform service business models and open the door to new ways of partnering with customers.
+Karl Purkarthofer, who recently became head of the Metallurgical Services Business of Primetals Technologies, discusses the future of metallurgical services – not only how traditional plant services can be taken to the next level of quality, but also how breathtaking IT advances and the tremendous strides made in data analytics will radically transform service business models and open the door to new ways of partnering with customers.
 Above all, he sees service as the key to maximize value for metals producers.

 Since becoming head of Metallurgical Services at Primetals Technologies, what is your primary objective and what do you see as the main challenge that needs to be addressed?

 Karl Purkarthofer: As a lifecycle partner, we are a global company acting in local markets close to our customers.
 Being connected both physically and digitally makes us better at understanding the needs of our customers and more efficient in providing the right solutions.
 At the end of the day, the service business is predominantly a local business.
 How to provide as much value as possible for our customers from such a powerful global network of some 1,800 service specialists at more than 30 locations worldwide and ultimately to serve our customers even better is the main challenge.
 We need to provide value- added solutions and earn the trust of our customers day by day in order to be able to form partnerships.
 Personally, I strongly believe in the value of partnerships and global networks.
 Especially in today’s challenging industry environment, those who can build such partnerships and networks and are able to create value from our hyperconnected world will have a better chance to succeed in the long run.